 The experience: {the_experience}

-The full embedding matrix is 80,937 × 512 values, stored as float16 to halve memory (from ~195MB to ~79MB).
-At runtime, the server loads this matrix into memory once at startup and uses a numpy dot product for search (cosine similarity against the full matrix of movie vectors).
+The full embedding matrix is 80,000 × 512 values, stored as float16 to halve memory (from ~160MB to ~80MB).
+At runtime, the server loads this matrix into memory once at startup and uses a numpy dot product for search (cosine similarity against the full matrix of movie vectors - sometimes augmented with HyDE).

 UMAP dimensionality reduction.
-The last step of the data pipeline involves projecting the 512-dimensional context vectors to 2D using the UMAP (Uniform Manifold Approximation and Projection) algorithm.
+The last step of the data pipeline involves projecting the 512-dimensional context vectors to 2D using UMAP.
 The result is an approximation of the high-dimensional space that preserves some of the global and local structure while making the overall point cloud viewable in two dimensions.

 In order to make the UMAP zoomable and interactive, we decided to plot it on a full-viewport dark Mapbox map.
 Mapbox comes with nice zoom properties, thumbnail support, and it’s relatively easy to embed coordinates in links.
 So we chose to plot our UMAP as if each movie coordinate were literally a position on earth with latitude/longitude coordinates.
 To this end, we scaled the 2D coordinates to latitude/longitude ranges of -30° to +30° lng and -20° to +20° lat so that Mapbox can render them at a reasonable scale.

 Final result.
 The final result is Google Maps for all movies.
 It is a dark map full of dots, each corresponding to a different movie.
 The dots are colored by genre and filterable by IMDB rating, year made, and popularity (top 10%, 50%, etc).
 The user can also search the corpus of movies with a search bar, and when this happens the dots are all made partially transparent except for the top 200 results, which are rendered with a glow effect.
-The glow color varies from white to yellow to red to cyan to dark blue, where lighter colors represent higher ranks.
-Thus the regions of the map with the highest density of relevant results glow white or yellow while other parts of the map look dark.
 The result looks like a milky way with different densities and brightnesses of stars and is quite beautiful to pan over and explore.

-The whole application, data loading, API endpoints, search, and the entire frontend, is a single Python file of about 930 lines, deployed as a Tidepool pod.
+The whole application (data loading, API endpoints, search, and the entire frontend) is about 2,000 lines of Python, deployed as a Tidepool pod.

 Genre clusters